-As described in Note 1 to the consolidated financial statements, the Company provides retail home buyers, builders or developers with a one year warranty for manufacturing defects from the date of sale to the retail customer.
+As described in Notes 1 and 12 to the financial statements, the Company provides retail home buyers, builders or developers with a one-year warranty for manufacturing defects from the date of sale to the retail customer.
 Nonstructural components of a cosmetic nature are warranted for 120 days, except in specific cases where state laws require longer warranty terms.
-The Company's warranty reserves were \$31.7 million as of March 30, 2024 and estimated warranty costs are accrued in cost of sales at the time of sale.
+The Company's warranty reserves were \$33.2 million as of March 29, 2025 and estimated warranty costs are accrued in cost of sales at the time of sale.
 Management determines the warranty reserves based on estimates of the amounts necessary to settle existing and future claims on homes sold as of the balance sheet date.
-Factors used by management to calculate the warranty obligation are the estimated number of homes under warranty, including homes in distributor inventories, homes purchased by consumers within the one year warranty period, the timing in which work orders are completed and the historical average costs incurred to service a home.
+Factors used by management to calculate the warranty obligation are the estimated number of homes under warranty, including homes in distributor inventories, homes purchased by consumers within the one year warranty period, the timing in which work orders are completed and the historical average costs incurred to service a home

 We identified the warranty reserve as a critical audit matter because of the significant judgments made by management to estimate costs related to warranty reserves at the time of sale.
-This required a high degree of auditor judgment and an increased extent of effort when performing audit procedures to evaluate the reasonableness of management's estimates of future warranty claims based on historical claims paid, specifically due to significant growth since inception, introduction of new product lines, acquisitions, and variability in repair costs.
+This required a high degree of auditor judgment and an increased extent of effort when performing audit procedures to evaluate the reasonableness of management's estimates of future warranty claims based on historical claims paid, specifically due to significant growth since inception, mixture of product sales, and variability in repair costs.